HENNGE/aapns/docs/api.rst

 .. py:module:: aapns.api

-.. py:function:: connect(client_cert_path, server, *, ssl_context=None, logger=None, auto_reconnect=False, timeout=None)
+.. py:function:: create_client(client_cert_path, server, *, logger=None, timeout=None)

     This is a coroutine.

-    Connect to APNS.
-Use this coroutine to create :py:class:`APNS` instances.
+Creates an APNS client.

     :param str client_cert_path: Path to the client certificate to authenticate with
     :param server: Server to connect to
     :type server: :py:class:`aapns.config.Server`
-    :param ssl_context: Optional SSLContext instance to use
-    :type ssl_context: :py:class:`ssl.SSLContext`
     :param logger: Optional structlog logger to use for logging
     :type logger: :py:class:`structlog.BoundLogger`
-    :param bool auto_reconnect: Toggle automatic reconnecting.
     :param float timeout: Optional timeout for connections and requests.
 If set to ``None``, no timeout will be used.
-    :return: A connected instance of :py:class:`APNS`
+    :return: An instance of :py:class:`APNS`
-    :rtype: APNS
+    :rtype: :py:class:`APNS`

 .. py:class:: APNS

     Main API of aapns.
-You should not create instances of this class yourself.
+You should not instantiate it directly but rather use :py:func:`create_client` instead.
-    Use :py:func:`connect` instead.

     .. py:method:: send_notification(token, notification, *, apns_id=None, expiration=None, priority=Priority.normal, topic=None, collapse_id=None):